acbilson/chaos-content/plants/faith/spiritual-formation.md

 ## 5. Transformation happens after obedience.

 Much of what Jesus teaches cannot be digested without an attempt to do it, and an attempt to do what he says results in more transformation than weeks of instruction can ever hope to achieve.
 It's in the obedience that we discover what truly hinders us from change and obedience completed that we revel in its truthfulness.

+Jesus prioritizes action in the lives of his disciples in Luke 10, where Peyton Jones makes the observation that {{< backref src="/stones/peyton-jones/the-way-to-practice-dependence-on-the-spirit-was-to-need-him" >}}.

 ## 6. Everyone is eligible for transformation.